drnop/az700training/README.md

 ![FMC resource groups, region and credentials.](pngs/fmccreate1.png)

 Important: Use your Resource Group and Region where you created your previous resources.
+Important: Prefix the name of the FMC with your group name, e.g. "XXfmc".

 Note that you have two sets of admin credentials, one for accessing the FMC VM and one for accessing the FMC web GUI.
 For NTP you can give pool.ntp.org or any valid public NTP server.